top of page

 June 2020 -

-I’ve been volunteering for Island Harvest, on and off, since their launch over 25 years ago.
+So I’ve been volunteering for Island Harvest on and off since their start over 25 years ago.
 They called me late Monday to see if I could assist with an event in East Hampton the next day.
-I was actually going to decline, as that’s a pretty far ride, but I checked my vacant Covid-calendar and I was free.
+I was actually going to decline, as that’s a pretty far ride, but I checked my calendar and I was free.
 They said I would be packing orders for a food bank and loading trucks as they pulled in.
 Ok.

-It’s hard to walk with a tail between your legs, but I waddled back to Jon and Dorothea while my mind raced for words.
-My hands and lips trembled slightly, my face warm with rushing blood.
-I stood there for a moment, and when I got their attention once again sheepishly apologized for my stupidity and expressed my gratitude for their initiative.
+It’s hard to walk with a tail between your legs, especially when they're shaking, but I shuffled back to Jon and Dorothea.
+I stood there for a sec, not really sure how to phrase my opening sentence.
+I gathered myself and apologized for my stupidity, awkwardly expressing my deep gratitude for their initiative.
 I felt like an idiot for the next three hours, even though I was in awe and disbelief that I was working side by side with Jon and his wife (who were truly hands on, talking to every food pantry member personally and busting their butts physically the entire morning).
+Jon even saved me from a case of boxed oatmeal that tumbled off a tower of crates.

 Jon Bon Jovi and Dorothea will be serving the East Hampton area and surrounding communities for the next four months through the newly established food bank they are funding themselves.
 That region was hit pretty hard by the virus, and there are many families struggling to put food on the table.
 They've been residents in East Hampton for over 15 years (as well as Manhattan).
 Kudos to them!